-As explained in the previous subsection it seems that two-dimensional clustering makes the OD matrix large and it causes damage to the travel patterns.
-Another approach is to move into a four-dimensional space where latitude and longitude of origin and destination points form its dimensions.
-Each point $(Org_{Lat},$ $Dest_{Lat},$ $Org_{Lon},$ $Dest_{Lon})$ in this space means a trip on a two-dimensional map.
-Close points in this space are travels for which their origin and destination are near to each other.
-We use the K-means clustering algorithm for travel points in this four-dimensional space and we run the algorithm with different numbers of clusters to find the appropriate clustering with low clusters intra maximum distance mean and low number of clusters.
-In Fig. \ref{fig:4D_clustering} one of the travel clusters is depicted.
-To visualize the travel points in four-dimensional space, we use color range as the fourth dimension in a three-dimensional space.
-Coordinates of the points are set based on distance (in meters) from an arbitrary origin.
+As discussed in the preceding subsection, it has been observed that two-dimensional clustering leads to an enlarged OD matrix, which adversely impacts travel patterns.
+An alternative approach is to transition into a four-dimensional space, where the dimensions are constituted by the latitude and longitude of both origin and destination points.
+Each point $(Org_{Lat}, Dest_{Lat}, Org_{Lon}, Dest_{Lon})$ within this space represents a trip on a two-dimensional map.
+Proximity between points in this space corresponds to trips with origins and destinations in close proximity to one another.
+The K-means clustering algorithm is employed for travel points in this four-dimensional space, and the algorithm is executed with varying numbers of clusters to identify the optimal clustering with minimal intra-cluster maximum distance mean and a reduced number of clusters.
+Figure \ref{fig:4D_clustering} illustrates one of the travel clusters.
+In order to visualize travel points in the four-dimensional space, a color range is utilized as the fourth dimension within a three-dimensional space.
+Point coordinates are determined based on the distance (in meters) from an arbitrary origin.

-This approach has two advantages.
-The first is the OD matrix size reduction.
-In four-dimensional space, since we do not pair origin and destination hotspots and each travel cluster has its own origin and destination hotspots, we use an OD vector instead of the OD matrix.
-The second advantage is the high quality of the clusters which makes them more informative about the travel patterns since both origin and destination points have participated in travel clustering simultaneously and the points are divided among fewer entries.
-We repeat the clustering algorithm with some different number of clusters to find the best origin and destination hotspot maximum size limit, it depends on the maturity of the data and the domain experts’ opinion.
-The travel cluster which is illustrated in Fig. \ref{fig:4D_clustering}, is depicted on the map in Fig. \ref{fig:4D_clustering_map}.
+This methodology presents two primary benefits.
+Firstly, it reduces the size of the OD matrix.
+In a four-dimensional space, origin and destination hotspots are not paired, and each travel cluster possesses its own distinct hotspots.
+Consequently, an OD vector is employed instead of an OD matrix.
+Secondly, the resulting clusters exhibit high quality, providing more insightful information regarding travel patterns.
+This is due to the simultaneous participation of both origin and destination points in travel clustering and the distribution of points across fewer entries.
+To determine the optimal maximum size limit for origin and destination hotspots, the clustering algorithm is executed with varying numbers of clusters, taking into account data maturity and domain expert opinions.
+The travel cluster depicted in Fig. \ref{fig:4D_clustering} is illustrated on the map in Fig. \ref{fig:4D_clustering_map}.